pablojimenezmateo/kindle-wallpaper/README.md

 ```bash
     mntroot rw
 ```
-- Edit the crontab file and append your job
+- Edit the crontab file and append your job (this will make it run everyday at 6:50 AM)
 ```bash
     vi /etc/crontab/root
     50 6 * * * /mnt/us/launch.sh